carlosbaraza/unicorn-contributor/README.md

 If you think that code metrics are useful for anything, please open an issue to this repo, and if your argumentation is good enough I will even consider removing the repository and the npm module.

+# Contributing

+I would be very glad if anyone wanted to contribute to this project.
+Adding crazy and nice features are totally welcome!

+Some ideas that need some work are currently marked as WIP in the `--help` output.